Common Liver Tumors

 Most hemangiomas are detected with US.

 If you had to pick one word to characterize a hemangioma on US, you would probably say 'hyperechoic'.
-You have to realize however, that this simply means that the lesion is hyperechoic to normal liver.

 If the liver is hyperechoic due to steatosis, the hemangioma can appear hypoechoic (figure).